bredmold/nickel-scm/CONTRIBUTING.md

 npm run build
 ```

 I have to admit that I'm not sure how other node projects do it.
 I use the above command to run my build.
 In a better world, I would have written good unit tests, as well.
-Perhaps that will be one of my future projects
+Perhaps that will be one of my future projects for `nickel`.
-for `nickel`.

 # Test

-Despite the fact that I have very little automated testing, I use the tool on a daily basis, which means many
+Tests are written using [Jest](https://jestjs.io/en/) and [ts-jest](https://github.com/kulshekhar/ts-jest).

-of the features are quite well tested.
-Here's a rough breakdown of the pieces, and how well tested they are
+Not all of the features are fully tested, but here's a rough breakdown of test coverage for each major component.
-in the real world.

 ## Testing Breakdown

 ### sync

-This is the core.
-I use this constantly.
-It's very well tested.
+Sync is pretty much fully covered.
+Certain error paths are missing, but unit test coverage is solid.
+This is also the core component, and I use it at least daily.

 ### report

-Also well tested from routine use.
+This is in a similar testing state to `sync` above.
+Good testing coverage, and used in my daily development process.

 ### cleanup

-Less well tested, but still used frequently.
+This is frequently used, and has good test coverage.

+### mergedReport

+The branch reporting features are less well tested than the core `sync`, `report`, and `cleanup` features.
+There is only limited unit test coverage here.
+Please feel free to contribute!

+### guidedRemove

+As with `mergedReport`, there is limited test coverage for this feature.

-### build
+### oldBranches

-This could be broken, for all I know.
-I almost never use it.

-## Jasmine

-While the automated tests are woefully inadquate, please do feel free to contribute appropriate unit tests
-with your PR, written against the Jasmine testing API.
+See above.
+This is the newest, and least well-tested feature in the application.

 # Contribute

 I welcome contributions.
-Since this is something I do in my Copious Free Time, I can't really make promises
-as to when I'll have time to review pull requests.
+Since this is something I do in my Copious Free Time, I can't really make promises as to when I'll have time to review pull requests.